achambers/ember-cli-deploy-original/README.md

-#ember-cli-deploy
+# ember-cli-deploy

 > An Ember-CLI addon for lightening fast deployment of applications

-##Motivation
+## Motivation

 This addon was inspired by [Luke Melia][1]'s RailsConf 2014 presentation - [Lightning Fast Deployment of Your Rails-backed JavaScript app][2].

-##Synopsis
+## Synopsis

 This plugin is designed to aid in the deployment workflow of an [Ember CLI][5] application.
-The worflow is designed to follow on from a successful `ember build` command and runs as follows:
+The workflow is designed to follow on from a successful `ember build` command and runs as follows:

 - Create an [Ember CLI][5] build
 - Deploy assets to S3
 - Deploy index.html to Redis
 - (At some point afterwards) Activate a released index.html to be the current live version

-##Installation
+## Installation

 From within your [Ember CLI][5] application, run: